Basic Microsoft Windows XP troubleshooting

 Computer running slowly

 - Run Microsoft Scandisk and Defrag on the computer.
-Additional information and help with these commands can be found on our scandisk page and our defrag page.
+Additional information and help with these commands can be found on our scandisk overview and our defrag overview.

 - Close any programs that are running in the background or disable background programs from automatically loading each time your computer boots.
 Information about doing this can be found in document CHTSR.

 - Click Start, Search, and click For Files or Folders.
 In the search window, search for files named *.tmp and make sure you are searching or looking in the local C: drive.
 Once search has completed, delete any files found.

 - Ensure that no errors or conflicts exist in the Device Manager.